MK316/Coding4ET/Lessons/Lesson04.md

 # Lesson 4 Data types

 Python has several built-in data types that are commonly used.
 Here's a brief overview of each.
-However, note that we will be focusing on the data types listed below for our purpose.
+Note that we will be focusing on some of the data types listed below for our purpose.

 * Number
 * String